4d/docs/docs/FormObjects/properties_Display.md

 ## Not rendered

-The object is not drawn on the form.
+When this property is enabled, the object is not drawn on the form, however it can still be activated.

+In particular, this proprty allows implementing "invisible" buttons.
+Non-rendered buttons can be placed on top of graphic objects.
+They remain invisible and do not highlight when clicked, however their action is triggered when they are clicked.

 #### JSON Grammar